 All the rivets were bucked .
 We were tempted to try the squeezer on the ones behind the aft face of the rear bulkhead, but only the thin nosed yoke would get anywhere near.
 I’m not a great fan of this yoke, since it flexes and I’ve had some squirrely rivets using it.
 So we decided to buck these as well.

 The rivets at the top of the stops have restricted access outside, so we used the Cleaveland C-Frame Bench Riveting Tool Base Set Holder with a small flat set on the end.

 This proved successful, and would be the better option for that problem stiffener rivet.

 Attaching the nylon blocks inside the rudder cable exit holes should be straightforward … but there is a well highlighted issue with the rivets in the thinner front block.
 Vans supply the same length rivet for all six holes, and builders have found that the front rivet stems break off outside the surface of the skin due to the reduced grip width.
 So I decided to use the same rivets, but add washers to the front ones to increase grip width.
 This proved successful with all stems breaking off inside the skin surface : )

-Update 30 July 2018 – Be careful you orientate the rudder cables as in the picture above.
+Update 30 July 2018 – Be careful you orientate the rudder cables as in the picture below.
 I mistakenly installed the cables with the forked ends at the front originally, and had to change them!
-See this post.
+See this topic.